kostja94/awesome-ai-tools/INDEX.md

 ---

 **Note**: This index will be automatically updated as products are added.
-For detailed information about each product, please refer to the [README.md](README.md) or individual product files in the `products/` directory.
+For detailed information about each product, please refer to the [README.md](README.md).